 The largest district project in the federal State of Baden-Württemberg covers an area of some 70 hectares, and now provides 3,700 homes for 10,500 people.
-Its positive image, comprehensive and needs-based rest of the world.

-public infrastructure and intact neighborhood life make Rieselfeld an attractive location for owners and tenants.
+Its positive image, comprehensive and needs-based public infrastructure and intact neighborhood life make Rieselfeld an attractive location for owners and tenants.